MRYingLEE/Data-and-AI-at-Scale/README.md

 # Data-and-AI-at-Scale
 Some experience, thoughts, code snippets related to data and AI at scale

-# Principles: To avoid scalability by Archtecting
+# Principles: To avoid scalability issues by Archtecting

 ## Infrastructure
 ### Severless First